ebi-shirinbegi/pass-validator/readme.md

 Open the password validator.html file in a web browser and type a password. if there is a red message, try another one.

+## Stack:

+- HTML for content/structure.
+- CSS/Bootstrap for styling.
+- JavaScript for logic/interactivity.
+- Fetch API for network requests.
+- Dictionary API for password validation (This API checks both words and phonetics).